A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

 You are expected to arrive on Saturday evening at the farmhouse.
-After a welcome drink, there will be dinner with your hosts/guides.
+After a welcome drink, there will be dinner with your hosts or guides.
 A three-course Italian dinner will be served every night, accompanied by local wines.

-At about 10 a.m., leave the house.
+At about 10:00 a.m., leave the house.
 After a long ride through the woods, there will be many fields; have a canter and lunch picnic at an idyllic spot.
-After lunch, there is a lovely view of the village of Vastogirardi, then, the route takes you through miles of beech-woods; it ends in “Valle Fredda” (Cold Valley), here, it is time for another long canter.
+After lunch, there is a lovely view of the village of Vastogirardi, then, the route takes you through miles of beech woods.
+It ends in “Valle Fredda” (Cold Valley).
+Here, it is time for another long canter.
 In the evening, wait to get served delicious food cooked by your host.

 Today, pass the new riding center and ride down to the village of Carovilli.
 Tie the horses and have a fresh aperitivo on the Piazza.
 You can enjoy the atmosphere and listen to the small and big news from the inhabitants.
 Your next destination is Castiglione, a small town in the neighborhood.
 On top of the hill from Castiglione, there is a church ruin to see, it houses a still-functioning bell that you can ring.

 The view from there is the valley from Carovilli.
 After a picnic, ride back to the farmhouse.
 The late afternoon is yours for free.
-You can relax in one of the amankas at the Bistro with a book; near the cozy fireplace in the house, you can find some of them, even in English or Dutch and German.
-If you like to take a refresh in the pool of the neighbor town or you like to visit the castle in Pescolanciano, Altavia will bring you there.
+You can relax in one of the amankas at the Bistro with a book.
+Near the cozy fireplace in the house, you can find some of them, even in English or Dutch and German.
+If you like to take a refresh in the pool of the neighboring town or you like to visit the castle in Pescolanciano, Altavia will bring you there.

 Departure after breakfast.